 - expectations for improvement of your condition

-Diarrhea is serious condition in the very young.
-It can cause severe dehydration in an infant in just one day, and this can lead to death.
+Diarrhea is a serious condition in the very young.
+It can cause severe dehydration in an infant in just one day.

 Call your child’s doctor or seek emergency care for the following symptoms:

 - signs of dehydration, including those listed above plus a lack of tears when crying, dry skin, sunken eyes or fontanel, sleepiness, and irritability

 - fever of 102°F or higher

 - stools that are black and tarry

 Although diarrhea can occur for various reasons, there are actions that you can take to prevent it.